 Breast cancer, premenopausal ovarian supression (off-label use): IM:

 Lupron Depot: 3.75 mg every 28 days for up to 24 months (Boccardo 1999) or

 Lupron Depot-3 month: 11.25 mg every 3 months for up to 24 months (Boccardo 1999; Schmid 2007)

-Note: May cause an initial increase in androgen concentrations which may be treated with an antiandrogen (eg, flutamide, cyproterone) for 1 to 2 months (Guay 2009).
+Note: Additional trials may be necessary to further define the role of leuprolide in this condition.
+May cause an initial increase in androgen concentrations which may be treated with an antiandrogen (eg, flutamide, cyproterone) for 1 to 2 months (Guay 2009).
 Avoid use in patients with osteoporosis or active pituitary pathology.

 SubQ: Test dose: 1 mg (observe for hypersensitivity)